joaopfg/Datathon-SCOR/README.md

 ### About the app code
 The app has python backend (using Flask framework) and HTML/CSS frontend (using Jinja templates).
-The backend calls the compressed machine learning models via python's pickle module and a SQL database is used to store user data and transfer it to the other views in the app.
+The backend calls the compressed machine learning models via python's pickle module and a SQL database is used to store user data and transfer it to different views in the app.

 ### Creating an environment
 Create a project folder and a venv folder within: